Mary Johnson Stover

-Mary Johnson Stover (May 8, 1832 – April 19, 1883) was a daughter of 17th U.S. President Andrew Johnson and his wife Eliza McCardle.
+Mary Johnson Stover (née Johnson; May 8, 1832 – April 19, 1883) was a daughter of 17th U.S. President Andrew Johnson and his wife Eliza McCardle.
 Stover and her three children lived at the White House during the Johnson administration, as Stover's husband, a soldier in the Union Army, had died during the American Civil War and their East Tennessee homestead had been pillaged by Confederates.
 Stover assisted her older sister Martha Patterson as an acting First Lady of the United States.

 Biography

 Early life and first marriage

 Mary Johnson was born May 8, 1832, in the family home on Water Street, Greeneville, Tennessee, the third-born of the five children of Andrew and Eliza (McCardle) Johnson.
 Andrew Johnson, who had grown up quite poor and had received a minimal education, made a point to send his children to good schools.
 Mary attended Rogersville Female Institute (originally Odd Fellows Female Institute) in Rogersville, Hawkins County, Tennessee.